SnickCH/InsurgencySandstormDedicatedServer/README.md

 05.May 2020 – first build

+## Known issues
+At the moment there are no known issues

 ## Future considerations
 The image works as planned.
 There is a lot of documentation.
 In my opinion there is nothing to consider at the moment.